 IONOTRONICS has also added a C thread to process HTTP Post requests sending the Z-Axis Gyro rate which results in the rotation of the NAVBALL around the axis.

 We are cleaning up the code and will release it soon.
-If you need it now send an email to firstname.lastname@example.org
+If you need it now send email to email@example.com

 Code developed and tested on Linux Mint 17.3.

 KSP OpenGL Navball is exactly what the name says, an external navball created

 in C++/OpenGL which communicates with the game using the Telemachus plugin.

 The purpose of this is manyfold, mainly for my own hobby programming, learning